ONSvisual/geo-scripts/README.md

 *Note: Serving from the .mbtiles files directly would require a vector tiles server.*

+### make-postcodes

+This script takes the [National Statistic Postcode Lookup](https://www.ons.gov.uk/methodology/geography/geographicalproducts/postcodeproducts) as an input and generates a series of JSON files in the form **/P.json**, **/PO.json**, **/PO1.json**, **/PO14.json** etc that can be used for autocomplete postcode searches.
+The files contain postcodes with those prefixes and their lng/lat centroid coordinates.

+The 4-digit files contain all postcodes with that prefix.
+The 1, 2 and 3-digit files contain only the first 10 postcodes that match, which are provided for the purposes of autocomplete while typing.

 ### make-search-tiles

 This script generates a directory of tiled GeoJSON files that can be used for point-in-polygon lookup.
 The directory structure follows a **{x}/{y}.json** pattern, equivalent to zoom level 12 [web map tile coordinates](https://en.wikipedia.org/wiki/Tiled_web_map#Defining_a_tiled_web_map).